Bhaskar1612/HouseCost/README.md

 ## Output

-Prediction on test data set with a rmse loss of 35006.934.
+Prediction on test data set with a rmse loss of 35006.934 dollars.